A platinum Patek Philippe watch owned by Eric Clapton sold today at an auction in Switzerland for 3.4 million Swiss francs ($3.6 million) with fees.

 Chinese art and antiques were the fastest-growing auction market in 2011, raising 9.8 billion euros, as against 6 billion euros in 2010, the Netherlands-based Fine Art Foundation said in a report published in March.
 Buyers became choosier in 2012 as the Chinese government cracked down on the illegal importation of artworks.
 The world’s second-biggest economy is recovering from a seven-quarter slowdown.

 Rare and decorative 18th-century wares with imperial associations continue to set the remaining high prices.
-A polychrome-enameled “Magpie and Prunus” moon flask sold for a top bid of 1 million pounds with fees at Sotheby’s (BID) auction of “Treasures from the Qing Court” on Nov.
+A polychrome-enameled “Magpie and Prunus” moon flask sold for a top bid of 1 million pounds with fees at Sotheby’s (BID:US) auction of “Treasures from the Qing Court” on Nov.
 7. It was the only auction lot of the week to reach seven figures.

 Sotheby’s three-catalog auction of Chinese ceramics and porcelain works of art was the most successful of the week, raising 14.7 million pounds with fees against a low estimate of 7.6 million pounds, based on hammer prices.
 Christie’s and Bonhams raised 8.2 million pounds and 6.7 million pounds respectively from Chinese material on Nov.
 6 and Nov.
 8. No lot exceeded 500,000 pounds at either auction.